DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - client name
 - token - displayed in a monospace font

-Users cannot return to this page, so they must make a copy of the API token before continuing to another part of the register.
+For security reasons, users cannot return to this page; they must make a copy of the API token before continuing to another part of the service.

+You can read more about the [API technical and data standards guidance](https://www.gov.uk/guidance/gds-api-technical-and-data-standards) on GOV.UK.

 ### Updating an API client